 Anthracnose causes round holes in leaves and can be controlled by the same fungicides as black rot.
 There are several other types of rot, including bitter, fruit, ripe and sour rot.

 Other diseases of note include blight, botrytis, crown gall, dieback, leaf roll disease, leaf scorch, and red blotch.

-References: Cornell University, PennState Extension, Texas A&M AgriLife Extension, University of Kentucky, Washington State University.
+References: California Rare Fruit Growers, California Table Grape Commission, Cornell University, PennState Extension, Texas A&M AgriLife Extension, University of Florida/IFAS Extension, University of Kentucky, USDA, Washington State University.

 Table grapes are classified into six grades: U.S. Extra Fancy, U.S. Extra Fancy Export, U.S. Fancy Table, U.S. Fancy Export, and U.S. No. 1 Institutional.